- Kenneth D Burman, MD

 - Georgetown University Medical Center

 There is some controversy concerning the nomenclature used to categorize the different forms of subacute thyroiditis.
 However, most thyroidologists use the term subacute thyroiditis to apply specifically to subacute granulomatous thyroiditis.
 Other names for this disorder are subacute nonsuppurative thyroiditis, giant cell thyroiditis, painful thyroiditis, and de Quervain's thyroiditis.
-It is an uncommon cause of hyperthyroidism and affects women more often than men (3 to 5:1) .
+It is a relatively uncommon cause of hyperthyroidism and affects women more often than men (3 to 5:1) .

 Subacute thyroiditis (subacute granulomatous thyroiditis) is characterized by neck pain or discomfort, a tender diffuse goiter, and a predictable course of thyroid function evolution.
 Hyperthyroidism is typically the presentation followed by euthyroidism, hypothyroidism, and ultimately restoration of normal thyroid function (figure 1).
 The diagnosis and management of subacute thyroiditis will be provided here.
 Other types of thyroiditis are discussed separately.
 (See "Overview of thyroiditis".)